zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 }
 ```

-<a name="working-with-data-virtualized-data-for-the-grid-pageable-random-access-grid"></a>
+<a name="working-with-data-virtualized-data-for-the-grid-paged-data-model"></a>
-### Pageable random access grid
+### Paged data model

+The following image contains a grid that uses random access.

 ![alt-text](../media/portalfx-data/pageable-grid.png "Pageable grid")

-The pageable approach requires setting up a `QueryCache` with a navigation element.
-The navigation element can access data in an order that is not sequential.
+The navigation element in the 'pageable' approach can access data in an order that is not sequential.
 This is known as random access, or skip-take behavior, as in the example located at `<dir>\Client\V1\Controls\ProductPageableData.ts`.
 It is also in the following code.

 ```ts
 var QueryString = MsPortalFx.Base.Resources